jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

-That is all for today.
-Next lab, we'll explore editing fonts in the map and in the website!
+That is all for today!
+See the assignment instructions for what to turn in.

 <hr>
 ### V. Extra challenge